 Your test score has already been adjusted for age, education and computer skill level.
 These are factors that we know affect the test score in a predictable fashion and the adjustments are based on our pilot study and concur with already published research.
 The test has been designed for those aged 50 to 70.
 If you are older than this when you take the test the results may be less accurate.
 It is likely that for older people the risk is slightly less for a lower score as one expects test performance to decline with age.

 Factors that can affect your score

-It is important to remember that poor cognitive test scores could also be due to depression, medication, some types of dyslexia or other factors.
+It is important to remember that poor cognitive test scores could also be due to medication and some types of dyslexia or other factors.
+Poor cognitive test scores could also be related to depression or depressive symptoms that affect motivation, but if the test is taken with intent, the results should be valid.
 It is also important to follow the instructions about not being disturbed and checking that your mouse is working properly.